Paper airplane icon

 Departing the Lake Como train from Milan at the town of Varenna on the banks of Lake Como this village is the ideal place from which to explore the lake, particularly on a day trip where your time is limited.
 If you are going to do Milan to Lake Como by train then this is the perfect place to alight.

-The location of Varenna gave us some great opportunities to explore a few areas of the lake in a short amount of time making is an ideal option for us out of the many day trips from Milan.
+The location of Varenna gave us some great opportunities to explore a few areas of the lake in a short amount of time making it an ideal option for us out of the many days trips from Milan.
 It has a great central location on the lake, great ferry connections to places like Bellagio as well as being within an hour of Milan.

 The village is quite small but there is a lot to discover and it’s ideal to go for a wander, especially along the shores of the lake.
 Places to look out for are: The Villa Cipressi, The Villa Monastero and The Castello di Vezio.